-It’s hot, it’s humid, it’s time for a quick little pick me up!
-Yes?
-Yes!
-In the form of a refreshing watermelon berry smoothie!
+It’s hot, it’s humid, it’s time for a quick little pick me up.
+In the form of a refreshing strawberry watermelon smoothie!

-It also totally works as a light dessert (although, for dessert, this creamy watermelon coconut milkshake still absolutely has my heart!).
+It totally works as a light dessert (although, for dessert, this creamy watermelon coconut milkshake still absolutely has my heart).
 Or for an afternoon snack.
-Or for breakfast.
-Or just because.
+Or for breakfast or just because!

 - 2 cups seedless watermelon chunks (about ¾ to 1 inch cubes)

 - ¼ cup coconut water